• Skip to primary navigation

 Briefly, these are the steps in making this cardboard house:

-• Copy the pattern for the Front Tower Clockhouse onto cardboard, score the fold lines, cut out
+• For cutting out by hand, copy the pattern for the Front Tower Clockhouse - Design No. 12 - onto cardboard, score the fold lines, cut out

 • Cut out the window openings